andibarg/iPhoto-calendar-remake/README.md

 # iPhoto-calendar-remake

 For those who miss the good old photo calendar from the iPhoto/Photos app print service.
 The latter has been discontinued by Apple in September 2018.
-This repository includes the tools to remake my favourite version of the photo calendar (with 2-3 pictures per month) using python and TeX.
+This repository includes the tools to remake my favourite version of the photo calendar (collages with 2-3 pictures per month) using python and TeX.

 ### Installation